 Brain, heart, lung, kidneys, eyes, skin, arteries – like clockwork, I now recite this list of my organs and vessels that are affected.
 Over the past 5 years I have endured multiple kidney operations, had countless procedures, been poked and prodded, treated appallingly by doctors, called things like “a rare butterfly that needs to be added to a collection” (and worse), and survived the mental challenges of it all.

 A few weeks ago, I received another blow below the belt: My doctor told me the kidney tumors have once again reached a critical size where action needs to be taken.
 Operations are much too risky in my case, because I am already missing large parts of both my kidneys and surgery could be fatal.
 So, the medication Everolimus was decided upon as a course of action.
-This medication inhibits tumor growth and acts as an immunosuppressant (i.e. shuts off your body’s immune system).
+This medication thankfully inhibits tumor growth and also acts as an immunosuppressant (i.e. reduces the efficiency of your body’s immune system).
 In today’s Corona-ridden world I am being granted a year of grace period before treatment starts, since now more than ever I am in dire need of my immune system.

-Taking Everolimus next year concerns me not only due to its terrifying and sadly very common side effects (ranging from epilepsy and diabetes to pneumonia and even kidney failure, to name a few), but also on an emotional level.
+Even though it has many life-saving benefits, taking Everolimus next year concerns me.
+Like many medications it has some terrifying and sadly fairly common side effects (ranging for instance from UTIs and fever to pneumonia).
 My passion has always been to travel the world, living a life full of adventure and culture, encounters and nature.
-That will become impossible from one day to the next once I start medication, which feels akin to someone taking away my dreams as well as my freedom.
+On an emotional level, I am fearful that that will become impossible from one day to the next once I start medication, which in this moment feels akin to someone taking away my dreams as well as my freedom.

 Making the Most Out of the Cards I’ve Been Dealt